One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 As we've learned before, Google sees itself as being on some kind of social mission.
 They are not content to just give you good products and services, they intentionally USE those to influence you.
 I think this is an excellent case in point.
 If your skin color is not one that Outreachy likes, no internship for you.
 Likewise with your sexual preferences.

 What does ANY of this have to do with writing good code?
 Absolutely nothing.
-It's all about Google and Friends using their platforms to force their belief sy
+It's all about Google and Friends using their platforms to force their belief systems on the rest of us.

+It is very near time to ditch Google, to say nothing of the other technology giants.
+They're not content to stay in their lane and make good products, now they want to EVANGELIZE.
+If I want evangelism, I go to church.

 Re: (Score:2)